For who is this article on FAQPage, Webflow CMS, and Rich results

 Webflow CMS and nesting collections

-The short answer is: this solution works even if you use nested Webflow CMS collections.
+This solution works even if you use nested Webflow CMS collections.

 Many webflow experts swear by the Webflow CMS feature.
 It combines easy content management with the superpower of the Webflow designer interface.
 You can even nest CMS lists inside CMS items.
 Here is a tutorial.